edewindt/CompetitiveProgramming/text/DataStructs.md

 * **Ordered Map:** Ordered Maps have key value pairs that *are* in a specific order as the name implies.
 An ordered map supports all methods from an unordered map, but has 2 additional methods aswell. lower_bound(), returns an iterator pointing to the lowest key value pair greater than or equal to the the specified key. upper_bound() returns an iterator strictly greater than the specified key.

 * **Multiset:** A sorted set, that allows for duplicate elements.
-It supports all methods for a set, but the count() method returns the number of all instances of an element thaat exist in the set.
+It supports all methods for a set, but the count() method returns the number of all instances of an element that exist in the set.